AstraBert/hophop-science/_posts/2024-12-30-Debate-Championship-for-LLMs.md

 2. Repeating the same analysis at 1. with `Llama-3.3-70B-Instruct` as a judge
 3. Repeating the same analysis at 1. with `Phi-3.5-mini-instruct` winning arguments
 4. Repeating the same analysis at 1. with with `HuggingFaceH4/starchat2-15b-v0.1` losing arguments

+We also carried out topic association analysis for winning arguments with `QwQ-32B-Preview` and `Llama-3.3-70B-Instruct` as judges, as well as the same analysis for `Phi-3.5-mini-instruct` winning arguments and `HuggingFaceH4/starchat2-15b-v0.1` losing arguments.

 These are the general functions defined for the analysis: